sharooonie/farmersmarkets/README.md

 <p>- Excel allowed for creation of a column called region.
 Python by way of MapReduce likely could have achieved the same results.
 Refer to https://github.com/sharooonie/farmersmarkets/blob/master/GA-Project-OverviewOfUSFarmersMarkets.ipynb for more information.</p>
 <p>- The produce columns had inconsistent null values.
 Pandas facilitated the standardization of blank fields for modeling.</p>
 <p>- See below for additional data cleansing activities that would further improve the quality and usability of this dataset. </p>

-<p>*Based on the nature of this POC, these portions of the program has not been built.</p>

 <h4>Data Analysis & Test: </h4>
 <p>Model #1: Naive Bayes</p>